12lilliput/BAAP/README.md

 - '--openai_key': Your OpenAI API key for embedding.
 - '--embedded_model': Embedding model.
 Default is 'text-embedding-ada-002'.
 - 'target_model': Target model specified by the user.

+## Ethical Notice
+This repository is intended to support LLM vulnerability management, red-teaming, and defensive threat intelligence research.
+To promote transparency and reproducibility, we release the core components of BAAP.
+However, to reduce the risk of misuse, specific harmful prompts and sensitive content are not included.
+Please use this repository only for responsible security research and the development of safer LLM systems.